andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 It is not the goal of this proposal:

-- to introduce a new focus traversal logic or expand on the existing one
+- to introduce a new focus traversal logic or alter the existing one

 ## Motivation

-While focus traversal is currently implemented in JavaFX, there is no public API to access it, making it nearly impossible for an aplication to provide custom focus control.
-This also represents a functional gap between JavaFX and Swing.
+While focus traversal is currently implemented in JavaFX, there is no public API to access it, making it nearly impossible for an aplication to provide custom focus control [0].

-The public API would be beneficial for application developers as well as the custom Skin and Control developers.

-A number of open JBS tickets call for creating the public API for controlling focus [0].
+The lack of public API makes it impossible for a custom skin or custom control which requires keyboard navigation to support focus traversal within the control or transfer focus outside of the custom control.

+The lack of public API also represents a functional gap between JavaFX and Swing.

 ## Description

-It is important to say that the new API merely expose the existing focus traversal logic, albeit slightly refactored to reduce the number of classes and generally make it simpler.
+The focus traversal API supports two major functions:

+- changing focus away from the currently focused Node to an adjacent focusable Node as a response to key presses (such as Tab, Shift+Tab, or arrow keys)
+- customizing traversal order within a single **java.scene.Parent**

-The focus traversal API is comprised of the **FocusTraversal** class which publishes static methods for traversing focus in various directions, as represented by the **TraversalDirection** enum.
+The focus traversal is provided by the **FocusTraversal** class which offers static methods for traversing focus in various directions, determined by the **TraversalDirection** enum.

+A new property, called `traversalPolicy`, is added to **java.scene.Parent**.
+This property enables customization of the order of traversal within the said parent, by specifying a custom **TraversalPolicy**.

-Changes to the currently focused Node are broadcast via the new **TraversalEvent** event.
+Changes to the currently focused Node are being broadcast via the new **TraversalEvent** event.

-A new property called `traversalPolicy` is added to **java.scene.Parent** which allows for setting a custom **TraversalPolicy**.

-Most of the new classes reside in **javafx.scene.traversal** package [1].
+Public focus traversal API classes reside in **javafx.scene.traversal** package [1].

 ### FocusTraversal

-This class provides a number of static methods enabling focus traversal in the directions specified by **TraversalDirection** enum:
+This class provides one general purpose static method which enables focus traversal in the directions specified by the **TraversalDirection** enum:

 - public static boolean **traverse**(Node node, TraversalDirection dir, TraversalMethod method)

+This class also provides a number of convenience methods with the goal of simplifying code that needs focus traversal using the keyboard:

 - public static boolean **traverseDown**(Node node)
 - public static boolean **traverseLeft**(Node node)
 - public static boolean **traverseNext**(Node node)